dniel/traefik-forward-auth0/docs/development.md

 [traefik.toml](/example/traefik.toml) config for this application.

 ## Release
-My Jenkins server has been configured to automatically poll for source code changes in a multi-branch pipeline.
-New branches will be automatically found and built by Jenkins and when successfully compiled and packaged docker images will be pushed to the [ForwardAuth Dockerhub repository](https://hub.docker.com/r/dniel/forwardauth).
-The images will be tagged with sourcecode commit id, timestamp and branch name.

-When a new release has been pushed to dockerhub Spinnaker will find it and start the deployment pipeline.
+When a new release has been pushed to DockerHub, Spinnaker will find it and start the deployment pipeline.
 The pipeline will update the internal development environment and my external site https://www.dniel.se also.
 The kubernetes configuration for the external site can be found at https://github.com/dniel/manifests/blob/master/forwardauth.yaml